cornell-zhang/heterocl/heterocl/samples/tutorial/backend_dev/tutorial.md

 Next, we copy `impl/build_hls.cc` to `tvm/src/codegen/hlsc`.
 This is the interface to the Python implementation.

 Look into `build_hlsc.cc`, the function `TVM_REGISTER_API` is the function mapping to the Python API.
-For example, `TVM_REGISTER_API("codegen.build_hlsc")` will create an API `build_hlsc` under `codegen` tvm codegen package.
+For example, `TVM_REGISTER_API("codegen.build_hlsc")` will create an API `build_hlsc` under `tvm/codegen` Python package.
 In the function body, we call the function `BuildHLSC` and pass the `TVMArgs` as arguments. `TVMArgs` is an array of lowered TVM functions, so we iteratively send the lowered function to `CodeGenHLSC.AddFunction` to generate the HLS kernel code.

 In addition, as can be seen in `BuildHLSC`, a warning about lacking of runtime is specified.
-This because the original TVM assumes every code generator has a corresponding host generator that is also invoked in this function to generate the host.
+This is because the original TVM assumes every code generator has a corresponding host generator that is also invoked in this function to generate the host.
 As a result, `BuildHLSC` should return a module with both host and kernel.
-However, HeteroCL targets to kernel generation only, so `BuildHLSC` only return kernel code in string format as the output.
+However, HeteroCL targets to kernel generation only, so `BuildHLSC` only returns kernel code in string format as the output.

 **IMPORTANT**: You **must** name this API as `codegen.build_target` where `target` is the name you wish user to specify.